TheGreyRaven/SF-Electron/README.md

 # SF-Electron
-Desktop client for SWEDISHFAMILY where users can see their characters assets.
+Desktop client for SWEDISHFAMILY where users can see their characters data.
 ![UI](https://i.imgur.com/i2WHA6N.png)